5 min read

 They may also work for multiple employers and are responsible for paying their own taxes.
 In some countries, there’s a maximum number of hours that they can work with a company before they’re considered employees.
 Most countries do not offer benefits for contractors.

-In the Netherlands, contractors cannot have over 70% of their income from one employer to prevent contractor misclassification.
+In the Netherlands, contractors cannot have over 70% of their income from one employer to prevent independent contractor misclassification.
 In the U.S., an employer must issue a Form 1099-NEC to their contractors by January 31 so they can file their taxes.

 Employees